UBC-LA-Hackathon/student-dashboard/README.md

 This project contains the basic backend and frontend components of the Student Dashboard application.
-By the end of this workshopathon, you should have a working full-stack web application that displays your own Canvas data using the Canvas API.
+By the end of this workshopathon, you should have a working web application that displays your own Canvas data using the Canvas API.

 We will also provide other data sources that you are welcome to integrate to build [more advanced tools and visualizations](5-Create-Advanced-Data-Viz.md).